Sunshine (Twista song)

 "Sunshine" is the fourth single released from American rapper Twista's fourth album, Kamikaze.
-The song did not find success in the US, but in the UK, "Sunshine" peaked at number three on the UK Singles Chart.
+The song did not find success in the United States, but in the United Kingdom, "Sunshine" peaked at number three on the UK Singles Chart.
 "Sunshine" features R&B singer Anthony Hamilton and was produced by Red Spyda.
+Boo & Gotti make cameo appearances throughout the video.

 Composition

 "Sunshine" heavily samples Bill Withers' 1977 hit, "Lovely Day."
 The Twista track begins with a lengthy sample of "Lovely Day"; additionally, the chorus is a reworded version of the original Withers chorus.